NeonDistrict/circle-integration/README.md

 ## Todo

-+  session_id_hash has to actually be 50 chars or less meaning a uuid4 is a better idea than a sha512 hash or a shorter sha
++ 3ds purchases finishing need to be credited to the game, player needs verification of this
++ does circle have a way to return 3ds not available
 + need to verify notifications via aws docs or else anyone can post in there
 + we will get notifications for refunds and shit that need handling right now they will just park eternally
 + card creation does avs too